 Scott is the Director of Business Risk Management and Farm Policy for the Canadian Federation of Agriculture (CFA).
 His work involves providing policy analysis, strategic advice, as well as industry and government relations for the CFA and its board of directors.
 His work covers a wide range of agricultural issues, including risk management, labour, tax policy, and a broad focus on the viability of rural communities and Canadian farms, both large and small.
-Scott recently completed a Masters of Applied Environmental Studies in Local Economic Development at the University of Waterloo, where his research focused on how civil society networks and local economic development officials can support the development of local food systems.
+In 2014, Scott completed a Masters of Applied Environmental Studies in Local Economic Development at the University of Waterloo, where his research focused on how civil society networks and local economic development officials can support the development of local food systems.
 He has experience in the academic, private and non-profit sectors.
 Notably, Scott researched and co-authored a research publication for the Economic Developers Council of Ontario entitled ‘Taking Regional Action?
 Understanding networks in the local food, green energy, & creative sectors in Waterloo Region’ (2011-2012), provided policy analysis for the Waterloo Region Food System Roundtable (2011-2012), and has sat on the editorial board for the Toronto Youth Food Policy Council (2014-present).

 Marissa is a policy analyst with experience in science and innovation policy and small business financing policy.
 Her food interests include food access, including urban and community gardening, local food production and distribution, healthy food, and food’s role in culture and community.
 In the past, Marissa served as Communications Director for the Grainery food co-op in Halifax, and was involved with student initiatives at university.
 Marissa holds graduate degrees in chemistry and public administration and her skills include writing and analysis, planning and coordination, and gardening.
 Marissa’s favourite local foods include tomatoes, strawberries, and beef.
 Marissa served as Just Food’s Treasurer from 2012-2014 and Secretary from 2014-2016.